LIS

 18VAC10-20-330.
 Education.

-An applicant who is seeking credit for a degree earned from an institution outside of the United States shall have his degree authenticated and evaluated by an education evaluation service approved by the board.
+An applicant who is seeking credit for a degree earned from an institution outside of the United States must have the applicant's degree authenticated and evaluated by an education evaluation service.
 The board reserves the right to reject any evaluation submitted by the applicant.
-Any cost of evaluation shall be borne by the applicant.
+Any cost of evaluation will be borne by the applicant.

 Statutory Authority